Novel: Jonathan Strange & Mr Norrell by Susanna

 Professional Artist: Michael Whelan

-Original Artwork: cover of The Summer Queen by Michael Whelan
+Original Artwork: cover of The Summer Queen by Michael

 Semiprozine: Locus (Charles N. Brown, ed.)